nederhof/opentypehiero/README.md

 create_font -g CustomGroups -o OutFont file1 file2 ...
 ```

 The source sequences need not contain control characters.
-In this way, a
+By mapping them to
+target sequences with control characters,
-webpage containing sequences of hieroglyphs without control characters
+a webpage containing bare sequences of hieroglyphs can be rendered as
-can be rendered as if it had control characters.
+if it had control characters.

 ### Creating images